Varuträsk 1, 93198 Skellefteå.

-|Classification:||Pegmatite with various minerals|
+|Classification:||Fee Mining Pegmatite with various minerals|

-Vildmarksgruvan, Varuträsk 1, 93198 Skellefteå, Tel: +46-910-50040, Fax: +46-910-50010.
+|Address:||Skellefteå Adventurepark, Varuträsk 1, 93198 Skellefteå, Tel: +46-910-50040, Fax: +46-910-50010.
+E-mail:|

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1932||Harald Holmgren discovers the pegmatite when he is out hunting.|

 |1946||mining activities ended.|

-Pegmatite is a sort of rock which is formed by lava, the begin of an volcanoe, which never makes it to the surface.
+Pegmatite is a sort of rock which is formed by lava, the begin of an volcano, which never makes it to the surface.
 If it stays very deep, the hot lava needs a very long time to cool.
 This gives the numerous minerals of the lava enough time to get hard, one after the other, the one with the highest melting point first.
 The minerals becoming hard aggregate to crystals, and become bigger and bigger the more time they have.
 So very big crystals like here are rare and a sign for a very slow cooling process.

 Vildmarksgruvan (Wildernessmine) is located at Varuträsk, and dubbed one of the world's most mineral-rich places.
 The former mine has been known by mineral collectors for decades, with about 70 minerals found here.
 Many of those minerals are quite rare and thus wanted.
 It is even the locus typicus (type locale) for one mineral, the varulite.

 Then the mining operations of the 1930s and 1940s with the mining technology of the time are shown.
-A special feature of this tours are the sparkling rock faces with their wealth of rare minerals.
+A special feature of these tours are the sparkling rock faces with their wealth of rare minerals.
 Mineral collecting is not free, but visitors may buy a bucket and take with them anything that fits in the bucket.
 On the surface there are more mining related displays including a forge, which is operated to show the old craft of forging.
-There is a stone polishing workshop where visitors can try to olish their own finds.
-In the main building with the café and an exhibition of loacal minerals.
+There is a stone polishing workshop where visitors can try to polish their own finds.
+In the main building with the café and an exhibition of local minerals.